faceadversity/pandas-challenge/README.md

   A table of Bottom Performing Schools (by % Overall Passing) looks as follows:
     ![bottomperfschool](https://github.com/faceadversity/pandas-challenge/assets/137361966/4b4f5ddd-1dc6-4dd6-99c4-4cc348dc5f6a)
 # Math Scores by Grade
-  A table of Math Scores by Grade looks as follows:
+A table that lists the average Math Score for students of each grade level (9th, 10th, 11th, 12th) at each school was created.
+The table of Math Scores by Grade looks as follows:
     ![mathscores](https://github.com/faceadversity/pandas-challenge/assets/137361966/8f8e16aa-7c1c-4964-9594-320f3ce756c8)
 # Reading Scores by Grade
-  A table of Reading Scores by Grade looks as follows:
+A table that lists the average Reading Score for students of each grade level (9th, 10th, 11th, 12th) at each school was created.
+The table of Reading Scores by Grade looks as follows:
     ![readingscores](https://github.com/faceadversity/pandas-challenge/assets/137361966/6f62364d-697a-49e4-a6b0-10c70a36de62)